Home of English Grammar

 Wrong!

-A declarative sentence makes a statement.
+The sentence is "Declarative" because it makes a statement.

 6I don't remember his name.